 Do not index

 Sonic stands out with its focus on atomic interoperability and gaming applications.
 The key differentiator is HyperGrid, a scaling framework that implements a shared sequencer network, orchestrates an interoperability interface, and serves as the consensus layer for the Grids it operates.
 HyperGrid is designed to inform an opinionated pattern for deploying scalable and configurable SVM rollups we call Grids.
-In this article, we will give an overview of how Hypergrid works and what are the different components.

 How the HyperGrid Rollup Works?